fathimakm/learn_sop_cors_csrf_with_me/README.md

   -  Potential for cross-domain attacks if a website's CORS policy is poorly configured and implemented.

   - CORS is not a protection against cross-origin attacks such as __cross-site request forgery (CSRF)__.

+  ### Testing for CORS Misconfiguration
+  1. Change the origin header to an arbitrary value